DerekZhang0000/DerekZhang0000/README.md

 ![Visitors](https://visitor-badge.glitch.me/badge?page_id=DerekZhang0000)

 ## About me
 <p>I am a Computer Science Student at the University of Kansas and I am a Real Time Software Engineer Intern at <a href="https://www.cboe.com/"> CBOE Global Markets</a>.
 I am most comfortable with Python, C++, and Go, though I have experience with many more languages and tools.
-I also run my own business, [DataBlu](datablu.net), which specializes in building custom software for small businesses.
+I also run my own business, <a href="https://www.datablu.net">DataBlu</a>, which specializes in building custom software for small businesses.
 I am especially interested in AI and Machine Learning</p>

 ## What I'm doing
 - Warehouse management software in Golang